DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 * repercussions to an individual or the organization from re-identification, and
 * the likelihood of re-identification.

-The Toolkit is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA)&nbsp;for the Privacy Edition when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).
+The Toolkit is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA) for the Privacy Edition when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).

 ## Method 2: Security Edition